 It always works out to be cheaper.
 And once you source it, you've got it.
 Remembering this is a lifelong condition :-( and the expenses will go on.

-Some people I know water down their soap and shampoo to help lower their cost of migraines.
+In other areas: some people I know water down their soap and shampoo to help lower their cost of migraines.
 I personally don't like to do that.
-But it does work just as effectively.
+But the soap works just as effectively.

 Other little things like, using black printer ink that is recycled.
 I put it on saver mode and take off the colour ink.
 I cook lots of stews and casseroles to make food last longer.
 Little things add up.